slackapi/slack-github-action/README.md

 ```
 or

-> If the `payload` is provided it will take preference over `payloadFilePath`
+> If the `payload` is provided it will take preference over `payload-file-path`

 ```
 - name: Send custom JSON data to Slack workflow
   id: slack
   uses: slackapi/slack-github-action@v1.16.0
   with:
-    payloadFilePath: "./payload-slack-content.json"
+    payload-file-path: "./payload-slack-content.json"
   env:
     SLACK_WEBHOOK_URL: ${{ secrets.SLACK_WEBHOOK_URL }}
 ```